From bag design to prototyping and an overview of handbag making, this guide will help you understand more about what it takes to make a bag.

 – See our guide on tech packs here

 4. You can skip straight to the fun of making up a paper model to check your design before returning to step 1, 2 or 3.

 As explained in our tech pack guide a technical package is a multi page document that sets out every aspect of your design, from measurements to hardware, placement and materials.

 Even with all our fancy 3D design software, nothing compares to a paper model to get a feel for the bag being made.
 To create a handbag you’ll need to carefully measure and draw out all the elements of the bag.
 These are the patterns.
 Then, fit them together to get an idea of the overall shape, size and functionality of your bag.

 Through this process you can make changes to the basic design and refine elements.
 Be mindful of the material you have chosen for your finished bag.
 How does it go together?
 Will the edges be folded and stitched together?
-Or painted or raw?
+Or painted, or raw?
 Are the walls stiff or flexible, do they taper?

-It takes years of training and practical application for this to be second nature to a professional pattern designer.
+It takes years of training and practical application for this to become second nature to a professional pattern designer.
 So don’t be discouraged if you don’t see the results you were hoping for on your first few tries.

 Handbag making process.

 Unless you intend to do it all yourself you’ll need to find a handbag manufacturer.
 What type of manufacturer will depend on what bag/accessory you want to produce.
 You can check out our guide here.

 - Find a manufacturer